Olipear/Portfolio/src/pages/projects/project-1.md

       The modal for colour choices was carried over to the desktop because it forced the user to see photography of the leather texture whilst making a decision about colour.

-      High-back, and swivel are options which bear an additional cost, so it made sense to represent these as addons.
-I also used checkboxes here because it saved some vertical space.
+      This wasn't necessary for the the back and feet options.
+It made more sense to represent these as addons, and use checkboxes here.

-      Reducing the size of the controls allowed them to be displayed next to the spinner visualisation on tablet and above.
+      Now on all screen sizes, the customisation controls could be viewed alongside the spinner visualisation.

       #### Testing & refinement